wizardishungry/openwrt-builder/README.md

 * Check out the repository.
 * Run `vagrant up`
 * You may need to run `vagrant reload` to ensure VirtualBox guest additions are setup.
-* The Chefg provisioner will setup all the build prerequisites and build a VM image.
+* The Chef provisioner will setup all the build prerequisites and build a VM image.
 This is slow!
 * Once the Chef provisioner completes, you'll have an x86 VirtualBox image in `bin/x86`
 * `vagrant ssh` to login
 * Code is in `/mnt/openwrt` on the guest.
 We're not mounting from host to guest because hard links on virtualbox filesystems don't work on all platforms.